 This section includes examination-specific guidelines and common clinical scenarios.
 They have been compiled by the British Medical Ultrasound Society Professional Standards team and are presented as examples of best practice which it is hoped will be of value to departments.
-Guidelines on vetting and justifying of ultrasound requests, reporting and audit are also included.
+Guidelines or links to information on the vetting and justifying of ultrasound requests, reporting and audit are also included.
 The Guidelines presented here are not prescriptive.
 These Guidelines do not and cannot cover all elements of an ultrasound examination and ultrasound practitioners are advised to access additional published information and research in order to fully inform their own local departmental protocols and procedures when there are no nationally agreed ones available.